Are people with tattoos allowed in onsen?

-It is quite interesting to know the history of Irezumi in Japan, because there are mixes of both aspects as a symbol of punishment or anti-social organization and as fashion and body decoration.
-According to Wikipedia and so on, it seems that Irezumi was so familiar from ancient times that there are descriptions, considering that Japan had one of the world’s largest Irezumi culture in the Jomon-Yayoi period.
-Then, ornate Irezumi culture seems to have established in the Edo era.
+It is quite interesting to know the history of tattoos(Irezumi) in Japan, because there are mixes of both aspects as a symbol of punishment or anti-social organization and as fashion and body decoration.
+According to Wikipedia and so on, it seems that tattoos was so familiar from ancient times that there are descriptions, considering that Japan had one of the world’s largest tattoos culture in the Jomon-Yayoi period.
+Then, ornate tattoos culture seems to have established in the Edo era.

-I think that the main reasons why it changed into dirty image are because criminals got Irezumi as a sentence in the same Edo period, Irezumi was outlawed in the Meiji era and later, and gangster members have got Irezumi as a mean to show their power.
+I think that the main reasons why it changed into dirty image are because criminals got tattoos as a sentence in the same Edo period, tattoos was outlawed form the Meiji era to the end of the WW2 (1880-1948), and gangster members have got tattoos as a mean to show their power.

 In this way, the image is very intensive in Japanese society that people with tattoo = members of anti-social forces, thus there is not a little possibility that customers tend to avoid the public bath if they see a person with tattoo there.
 Onsen is a service industry, so it might be unavoidable that they try to prevent disadvantage in advance.

 Yet, it is cruel that people who are not related with gang are denied bathing just because they have tattoo.Therefore, the number of onsen is increasing, which arrow only one point tattoo or so in recent years, but still, it is limited to just some of facilities.

 Therefore, it seems that hot springs in Japan as a whole are not yet tattoo friendly.